MoxAmber/mox-components/README.md

 This project is written to support ES2021, and will include polyfills for any components that require newer functionality.

 ## Components
+All components are documented in Storybook.
+It is currently not hosted anywhere, but can be run locally using
+`npm run storybook`

 ### mox-modal
-A basic modal built on <dialog>, with click-outside behaviour and a default header with a close button.
+A basic modal built on `<dialog>`, with click-outside behaviour and a default header with a close button.

 Usage:
 ```html